CrazyProger1/Simple-XSS/README.md

 ## Vocabulary

-**Hook** - transport of payload.
-Delivers payload to the client browser using a XSS attack.
+**Hook** - snippet of JS code designed to be injected via XSS on the client side.

 **Payload** - a program that will be launched remotely in the client’s browser.